I'm a mom of two who loves to share craft ideas and educational opportunities for kids!

 Save your elements in file folders, labeled with the type of element.
 For example, in my computer, there is a file for digital papers, digital frames, alphabets, titles, and more.

 - Open the GIMP program.
 Go to the tab on the top of the page that says WINDOWS.
 Open this tab, then select DOCKABLE DIALOGS.
 From the dockable dialogs window, select LAYERS.
 A small window will appear on your main GIMP page to show all layers.

 - Go to the tab on the top of the GIMP program that says FILE and select OPEN.
 Select the image file for your digital scrapbooking paper.
 The paper will be displayed on the GIMP screen.

-- Next, go to the the LAYER WINDOW and click on the small white paper icon in the lower left corner.
+- Next, go to the LAYER WINDOW and click on the small white paper icon in the lower left corner.
 This will create a NEW LAYER.
-Alternately, you can go to the LAYER tab on the top of the screen and select "NEW LAYER."
+Alternatively, you can go to the LAYER tab on the top of the screen and select "NEW LAYER."
 The default settings are fine, so simply select "OK" and a new layer will appear in the layer window.

 Add in Frames, Photos, and Embellishments

 - Go to the FILE tab and select OPEN.
 Choose a picture frame from your files.
 The picture frame will open in a new GIMP window.

 - Click on the new window containing the photo frame, then go to EDIT and COPY the image of the frame.